athenanexis2026-dev/synmax_scraping_project/app/docs/SCRAPING_FLOW_CODE_TOUR.md

 - This project now has one production scraping strategy: use an active Firecrawl browser session.
 - The session ID comes from `data/firecrawl_browser_session.json`.
 - If there is no active session, normal scraping exits before it starts.
-- There is no direct `/v2/scrape` fallback for Well Details pages.

 Important phrase: